venu0245/Git/intro.md

 * git config --global user.name<venu>/git config --global user.email <venu@gmail.com>=>know the the system levels
 * git commit -m "first"=>commited everything data in file
 * git remote add origin https://github.com/venu0245/Git.git
-* git push=>send the data in a files local repository to remote repository
+* git push=>sending files in local repository to remote repository
 * git clone https://github.com/venu0245/Git.git =>copying folders/files in remote repository to  local repository
 * git pull=>everything copy file to local repository
 * git mv=> old_name to new_name for renaming the files
 * git reset --hard=>when we delete a file or folder we execute a `git status`shows again we use `git reset --hard`

-*  when we push to remote repository we get a error we use `git pull` we enter the name of the repository code url it's shows the url https://github.com/venu0245/Git either we can enter the git pull https://github.com/venu0245/Git.git
+*  when we push the file local repository to remote repository we get a error we use `git pull` we enter the name of the repository code url it's shows the url https://github.com/venu0245/Git.git either we can enter the git pull https://github.com/venu0245/Git.git

 * git log:take latest commit id